 The pioneer of the crypto industry, Bitcoin has been in circulation for fourteen years.
 Unlike most modern altcoins, it uses the energy-consuming proof-of-work mechanism to verify transactions.
 Throughout the years, BTC has been accepted as a legal tender in El Salvador and the Central African Republic (CAR).

 At the peak of its popularity and investor optimism, Bitcoin reached an all-time high of $68,800 per token.
 As of October 2022, a single BTC’s price is about $20K.
+The btc usdt exchange rate is changing constantly, though.

 Ethereum (ETH).
 Market cap: $167 billion